parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 ![MODIS LST Plot](https://github.com/parker-group/Kinshasa_EO/blob/main/MODIS_LST_TemporalPlot.png)

 This step helps assess data completeness, detect anomalies, and understand broad environmental patterns in Kinshasa.
+[For LST, you can see that some data are missing during some months - often because of cloud cover]

 ---